Skip to content

 kustomize edit set image quay.io/argoproj/argocd=ghcr.io/argoproj/argocd

-Finally, if you have not yet overridden the image name in your manifests (i.e. there's no image ghcr.io/argoproj/argocd running in your application, you may need to tell Image Updater to force the update despite no image is running:
+Finally, if you have not yet overridden the image name in your manifests (i.e. there's no image ghcr.io/argoproj/argocd running in your application), you may need to tell Image Updater to force the update despite no image running:

 Specifying Helm parameter names